shapefuture/Google_auth/README.md

 ### Prerequisites

 - Node.js 18.x or higher
-- A Google Cloud account with:
+- For deployment: A Google Cloud account with:
   - Generative Language API enabled
   - OAuth 2.0 credentials configured